ShahEftakher/AuthApp/README.md

-A basic Authentication app made with react native.
+A basic blog app made with react native.

-Created while learning react native.
+Lab 2 and 3

+Features:
+1. Authentication with async storage
+2. Database firestore